LokeshReddy001/WIDS/README.md

 # WIDS

-A few models trained using ANN,CNN etc
+A few models trained using FFNN,CNN etc

 Specific Readme was written inside each notebook